ceas-ambassadors/ceas-ambassadors-website/docs/database.md

   * Date record was created - automatically handled by sequelize
 * updated_at
   * date record was last updated - automatically handled by sequelize
+* is_disabled
+  * bool - Event or meeting is no longer accepting sign-ups

 ### Attendance - Join table of Member and Event